 One thing is certain — you don’t need the solar filter because it will block too much light.
 If you have stacking neutral density filters, remove them, one at a time, until you get the effect you want.
 Mr. Eclipse has a handy table of exposure times and settings for different stages of the eclipse.
 If it’s a very quick eclipse, pick a filter and ISO and bracket exposures or (if it’s really quick and you’re either inexperienced or highly excited), let the camera use automatic settings.

 Why I Wrote This

-This will be my fourth attempt photographing a total solar eclipse.
+This will be my fifth attempt photographing a total solar eclipse.
 I know I will get excited and forget steps, so now I have them written down to use.